The grant cycle for the 2019 Temple is now closed. If you’re interested in applying to build the 2020 Temple please check back in September 2019.

 - Q. Would I be responsible for burning the Temple too?A. No, our Fire Art Safety Team (FAST) will lead the burning of the Temple.
 FAST is a team of fire safety personnel and industry professionals whose mission is to provide experienced support for fire artists and to ensure the safe use of fire in Black Rock City.

-- Q. What is the process for applying for a Temple grant?A. The online form to submit a Temple Proposal will open on September 25, 2018.
-The deadline will be November 27, 2018 at 5:00pm Pacific Time.
-Proposals will be submitted via Burner Profiles.
+- Q. What is the process for applying for a Temple grant?A. For the 2019 Temple grant cycle, the online form to submit a Temple Proposal opened on September 25, 2018.
+The deadline was November 27, 2018 at 5:00pm Pacific Time.
+Proposals are submitted via Burner Profiles.